Here’s what you need to know:

-From residence hall life to student government, there will be no shortage of ways for students to become involved.
+From residence hall life to student government, there is no shortage of ways for students to become involved.
 More than 450 student organizations are recruiting members.

-Students will be able to build connections and find community with fellow Volunteers through special interest groups, honor societies, clubs, and other outlets.
+Students can build connections and find community with fellow Volunteers through special interest groups, honor societies, clubs, and other outlets.

-- Student leadership opportunities are available that fit a range of interests.
+- Student leadership opportunities fit a range of interests.